 Do you think diaper changing is straightforward and simple?
 Not so fast for the cloth diapering mamas.
 While cloth diapers generally save us quite a bit of cash after that initial investment, it does require a bit of a process, and a good cloth diapering system, to make it less time-consuming.
 The good news?
 Once you have it down and the right tools on hand, it doesn’t have to be all that difficult.
 Here are my favorite cloth diapering systems (and tips) that make diaper changes (and cleaning) way more manageable.

 The Best Cloth Diapering Systems

 There’s no one-size-fits-all here.
-Like disposable diapers, mamas have their preference on what cloth diapering system works best for them and their babies.
+Like disposable diapers, mamas have preferences on what cloth diapering system works best for them and their babies.
 With that being said, here are some of the most common cloth diaper options available.

 Prefolds are also great as they are a pretty durable option (a must for cloth diapers).
 They are divided into three sections with an absorbent middle layer.
-They are also a versatile option because there are quite a few different absorbency options out there to choose from.
+They are also versatile options because there are quite a few different absorbency options out there to choose from.

 Fitted Cloth Diapers

-Fitted cloth diapers have a fitted build around the leg area, but they do not have a waterproof lining like some other options.
+Fitted cloth diapers have a fitted build around the leg area but do not have a waterproof lining like some other options.
 So you will likely want to get a waterproof cover to go over these.
 While fitted cloth diapers look the most like a typical disposable diaper, they are just one piece to the cloth diapering equation.
 They will require their second half to become a fully functioning absorbent diaper.

-This one falls on the bottom of my list of cloth diaper systems I love only because they require a bit more work than some of the other picks on this list.
+This one falls on the bottom of my list of cloth diaper systems because they require a bit more work than some of the other picks on this list.
 However, the best part about flats is that you can completely customize them to your baby’s size.
 This can be a huge plus during those months of rapid growth!